Examinations, Assessment and Reports

 Full reports comprising one page per subject are divided into subject-specific and generic criteria, the latter comprising homework, classwork, attentiveness, participation, and ability to work both independently and in a group.

-Both the Mid-Term Assessments and full reports use a 1-5 grading system for academic attainment, the criteria for which are given below:
+Both the Mid-Semester Assessments and full reports use a 1-5 grading system for academic attainment, the criteria for which are given below:

 - The student consistently displays excellent knowledge and application in all areas of the subject.